Choosing the Right GitOps Tool: Argo CD vs. Flux CD

 • Developers and DevOps must update Kubernetes manifests and push them to the source Git Repository.

-• The current configuration so=red in the memory cached pod is frequently synced with the repository using a Kubernetes operator for changes.
+• The current configuration of the pod is stored in the memory cache is frequently synced with the repository using a Kubernetes operator for changes.
 The Flux container compares that with the pod's existing configuration in cached memory.

 • Any mismatch detected will trigger a set of kubectl apply/delete commands to bring the cluster to the latest configuration.